ZackWilde27/FlatOut2-HLSLToSHA/README.md

 The type of texture that it corrosponds to is determined by the original shader that you are overriding.

-For example, the original car body shader's textures are arranged like so in the original file:
+The original car body shader's textures are arranged like so in the original file:
 ```
 tex		t0	; Base color
 tex		t1	; Reflection + specular alpha